SEOMarketingGuideVisibility

 • How to use internal links to avoid dead ends and guide the user journey.

-Imagine Google as a very fast librarian that can only understand a book through its structure, titles, and signals.
-If your book has no clear title, no readable index, and no organised chapters, it will end up buried very deep in the catalogue.
-On-page SEO is about making your page understandable for both search engines and readers.
+Imagine Google having to catalogue millions of pages while it can only rely on structure, titles, and clear signals.
+If your page has no precise title, no readable hierarchy, and no well-organised sections, it will struggle to surface.
+On-page SEO is about making a page understandable for both search engines and readers.

 Speak Google's Language